Mr-R-b0t/special-goggles/PASM/README.md

 ## Language

-The language used in the code files is a custom assembly-like language.
-It has the following instructions:
+The language used in the code files is a custom assembly-like language:
 - `LDA`: loads a value into a register
 - `STR`: stores a value into a memory location
 - `PUSH`: pushes a value onto the stack